colinkiama/valadoc-www/README.md

 </example>
 ```

-If this is the first example for the package, add a line to the `check-examples` target of `Makefile`.
+If this is the first example for the package, add a line to the `examples.txt`.

 ## Add Handwritten Documentation